Face Coverings & Physical Distancing Guidelines

 Mask guidelines for students

-- Whenever indoors on campus, all students will be required to wear a face covering of the type approved by the college unless they are in their private residence hall room, apartment, or a private residence hall bathroom or are eating in an appropriately distanced space.
+- All students, employees, and visitors, regardless of vaccination status, must continue to properly wear a mask or appropriate face covering while indoors on campus unless they are in their private residence hall room, apartment, or a private residence hall bathroom or are eating in an appropriately distanced space.

 - When outdoors, unvaccinated students should wear face coverings whenever they may be within 6 feet of another person.
 Vaccinated students do not need to wear a face covering outside, unless they are in a large group.

 - Approved types of face coverings: